What Body Mass Index Calculator Can Tell You

 Limitations of Body Mass Index Calculator

-While convenient, the BMI has some serious limitations and can lead to inaccurate measures.
+It is also not suitable for children or pregnant women.
+Moreover, the BMI has some serious limitations and can lead to inaccurate measures.

 In fact, the Body Mass Index Calculator doesn’t differentiate between fat and muscle and doesn’t take into consideration fat percentage and the loss of height with aging.